primeroIMS/primero/doc/ui_ux.md

   |   |- styles.css
   ```
   - Directories that contains a single component/container use the filename of `component.jsx` or `container.jsx`
-  - Directories should be `kabab-case`
-  - jsx filenames should be `PascalCase`, and js files should be `kabab-case`
+  - Directories and filenames should be `kabab-case`
   - Use `.jsx` for react files and `.js` for js files.
   - Use an `index.js` to export multiple files in a directory